tagohd/mono/Characters/CURSED AL.md

 %%
 Lunsays:: Holy shit, you can make flowcharts with Obsidian?
 That's awesome I'm definitely using that thanks.
 Also I really like the idea of combining souls to handle more mana.
+Sudosays:: Thank you for looking at my flowcharts
 %%

 ---
 Considering he's _preparing_ to cast a big fucko spell with this new addition (and has not yet cast it), what caused AL to become CURSED?
 His time in the stasis dimension thing?
 Or is he Just Like That.

 ---
+Maybe the real curse was all the friends we made along the way.
+Wait, no, that's not right.
+I'll come back to you on that.

 #character #cursed-al #the-cursed-one #unanswered-questions